Naphtali Lewis: Return to the United States

-On returning to the United States, where the effects of the Depression made employment difficult, he did odd jobs and filled part-time posts until, in 1938, Casper Kraemer managed to get him a post at New York University on the recommendation that he conduct research on the Karanis papyri.
+On returning to the United States, where the effects of the Great Depression made employment difficult, he did odd jobs and filled part-time posts until, in 1938, Casper Kraemer managed to get him a post at New York University on the recommendation that he conduct research on the Karanis papyri.
 There he made a lifelong friendship with Lionel Casson.
-When WW2 broke out he became a translator for the Engineer Corps, and later head of war research at Columbia University.
+When World War 2 broke out he became a translator for the Engineer Corps, and later head of war research at Columbia University.

 Postwar Period

-From 1947 until 1976 Lewis taught at Brooklyn College (whence he retired as Distinguished Professor) and was also involved in the City University's Graduate School.
+From 1947 until 1976, Lewis taught at Brooklyn College (whence he retired as Distinguished Professor) and was also involved in the City University's Graduate School.
 He served as president of the American Society of Papyrologists (1965–1969) and as president of the Association Internationale de Papyrologues (1974–1983).
 His wife was summoned in 1953 to be interrogated during the Second Red Scare to respond to interrogations about possible Communist connections, but refused to answer, pleading the Fifth Amendment.

 After his wife's death in 1987, Lewis suffered a heart attack, but on regaining his health married Ruth Markel, who was to predecease him, dying in 2004.
 In retirement, he continued to conduct research and publish, and also taught papyrology and ancient history as a visiting professor at the University of California, Santa Barbara.